-Your skin is a natural barrier against infection and a severe burn can compromise that protection.
-The treatment of second and third degree burns* usually is centered on preventing or treating infections.
-Even minor burns are subject to complications.
+Your skin is a natural barrier against infection, and a severe burn can compromise that protection.

 Whether you experience a superficial first-degree burn or an extreme third- or fourth-degree burn, proper burn wound care and rapid treatment are necessary to heal your skin and protect your body from dangerous complications.